mottram/nag/README.md

 1. Save the script as `nag` somewhere in your path (eg `~/bin`)
 2. `chmod a+x ~/bin/nag`

+Or clone this repo and symlink the file to somewhere in your path.

+NB: You probably shouldn't use this script: I don't know what I'm doing (see below).

 ### Usage

 Run `nag` on its own to see the oldest item on your todo list.
 Use nag with these arguments to manage your list: